manqishi/09-grammar/README.md

 ## A2.6

-There are 60 valid sentences.
+There are technically an infinite amount of valid sentences since "lazy" and "smelly" can go on indefinitely.
+However, if we were to limit to unique adjectives, then there are 60 valid sentences .

 ## Q2.7 (1 point for the level, 2 for the sentence)